 This ornamental, calligraphic font was suggested to me by Bruce Baryla, who also proposed the name GRACEFUL GHOST.
 Here is all the information I have about the original: Completely redrawn–not traced–for very smooth lines.
 Looks great reversed and, of course, BIG.
 Includes caps, limited punctuation, and international characters.

-The GAUMONT fonts are based on the hand-lettered titles of the film The 39 Steps (1935), a Gaumont-British Picture, directed by Alfred Hitchcock.
-The regular and italic both appear in the opening titles.
+The GAUMONT fonts are elegant sans serif fonts in the Art Deco style.
+These were inspired by the hand-lettered titles of Alfred Hitchcock’s 1935 The 39 Steps, a Gaumont-British Picture.
 I’ve taken a few liberties, regularizing the characters but preserving the quirkier letterforms and rounding out the font in the same spirit.
-Each font includes upper and lowercase, numbers, punctuation, and international characters.
+In Regular, Italic, and Light varieties.
+Version 1.5 has the alternate characters accessed as Stylistic Alternates, an expanded character set, and improved spacing and kerning.

 GALATHEA is my digital interpretation of a classic analog font of the same name, a beautiful and graceful italic font, apparently without a matching roman.
 The original design was published by Schelter & Giesecke of Leipzig around the turn of the 20th century.
 This would pair well with a Garamond.
 I first digitized this back in 2000, working from a vintage catalog example and Dan X. Solo’s books.
 Version 1.5 has an expanded and improved character set, spacing, and kerning.